By far, the best way to know your photographer before your wedding!

 - Glasses that turn sunglasses with sun

-- Suede Leather Shoes which could be wet by puddles or the morning dew.
+- Suede Leather Shoes which could easily get wet by puddles or the morning dew.

 Material is king

 The material composing your clothes is important.
-Indeed material tells the story.
-Wool is warm and soft, it’s a noble material, while blue jeans are rough and cheap material (who became fashion lately).
+Material tells the story.
+Wool is warm and soft, it’s a noble material, while blue jeans are rough and popular material (who became fashion lately).

 What Colors for your engagement session